 Some ceramic lines offer pencil liners, quarter rounds, or bullnose pencils.
 These clean, thin ceramic pieces are designed to sit flush with the face of your tile, hide unfinished edges, and turn corners, all while matching the color and finish of your ceramic tiles.
 These are usually comparable in price per linear foot to bullnose tile.

-If your ceramic tile line offers neither bullnose nor pencil pieces (or if they're back-ordered, or if they don't look very good), there are other edge options.
+If your ceramic tile line offers neither bullnose nor pencil pieces (or if they're on backorder, or if they just don't look very good), there are other edge options.

 A stone or metallic pencil liner is a long, dome-shaped piece that can cap edges and add some depth to your wall.
 These pieces are usually your most expensive edge trim option, so it should be a specific design choice.
-A metallic pencil could match your fixtures and hardware, while a stone pencil could complement your countertops or floor tiles.
+A metallic pencil could match your fixtures and hardware, while a stone pencil could complement your countertops, a glass & stone mosaic, or floor tiles.

 Schluter profiles are usually the best priced product per lineal foot of edge trim.